-For our guests, Winter Wonderland lasts for seven weeks of the year.
+For our guests, Winter Wonderland lasts for seven weeks of the year, not just for Christmas.
 But for the team and I who bring it to life, it lasts for the entire year.
 After Winter Wonderland has finished for the year, we have a meeting with various managers in late January where we all discuss what worked and what didn’t perhaps work.
 We all bring ideas and opinions that have to be set against things such as budget or resource.
 Then I’ll take them away and propose what will happen for the next Winter Wonderland.

 Planning in earnest begins in March and preparation really starts to pick up from July.
 It really is an all year-round operation and it’s a fantastic example of the team work that happens across our Villages.
 When it’s time to get the decorations up, we have employees from all departments who get together for about 7-10 days.
 There’s a chap, Jason, who works in the Cycle Centre, for example, who is an expert in laying down synthetic snow.
 He just has this gift to make fake snow look fantastically realistic!